 Data is an effective component in communication.
 The fire service uses NFIRS as an acceptable, common and proven way of communicating because NFIRS is the national standard that fire incident reporting software uses to collect and report emergency response activities of the fire service.
 It is based on the National Fire Protection Association standards that are overseen by the Technical Committee on Fire Reporting.

-More than 23,700 fire departments — 78 percent of all fire departments in the United States — participate in NFIRS.
-This common language — NFIRS — allows the fire service and other users of NFIRS to document, analyze and report their data.
+More than 24,000 fire departments — 80 percent of all fire departments in the U.S. — participate in NFIRS.
+This common language — NFIRS — allows the fire service and other users of NFIRS to document, analyze, and report their data.

 The fire service must understand that NFIRS data is a critical business asset.
 An asset is something of value that adds worth.
 NFIRS data is an asset because it allows users of NFIRS to identify trends, quantify activities, determine causes, plan the deployment of limited resources, and help in the reduction of loss of life and property caused by fires.